Inflationary Dynamics and Particle Production in a Toroidal Bose-Einstein Condensate: Density Correlations

 This result shows that the cusp location is independent of the damping parameter $\gamma$, as we saw in Fig.~\ref{Parts}.
 It also explains why the cusp moves away from the origin, eventually slowing down as it approaches $\theta=\pi$, as the duration of expansion $t_{f}$ increases.
-The negative correlation at the cusp signifies creation of phonons that anti-bunch as they are created in pairs that move away from each other with opposite momenta~\cite{Birrell:1982ix,Mukhanov:2007zz,Parker and Toms}.
-This is similar to the `tongue'-like features that were numerically observed in an acoustic black hole~\cite{Carusotto:2008ep}.
-These results demonstrate that correlations in the density fluctuations show a clear signature of particle production in a rapidly expanding toroidal BEC, showing another signature of inflationary physics.
+The negative correlation at the cusp signifies creation of phonons that anti-bunch as they are created in pairs that move away from each other with opposite momenta~\cite{Birrell:1982ix,Mukhanov:2007zz,Parker and Toms,Fulling:1989nb}.
+This is similar to the `tongue'-like features that were numerically observed in an acoustic black hole~\cite{Carusotto:2008ep}. \\